 - From the Charlie Moreland Day Use Area you can take the short Piccabeen Circuit or the 8km hike to Mt Allan with views of the Mary Valley atop a 9.6m fire tower.

 GYMPIE CITY AND SURROUNDS

-- The River To Rail Trail is a gravel and urban trail that winds along the Mary River and through Gympie City to Historic Gympie Station, home of the Mary Valley Rattler.
+- (A section of this trail is temporarily closed due to a recent flooding event.
+For more information on which sections you can still walk, please call our visitor information centre on 1800 444 222) The River To Rail Trail is a gravel and urban trail that winds along the Mary River and through Gympie City to Historic Gympie Station, home of the Mary Valley Rattler.
 Complete sections or take on the whole 9km loop, stopping at a cafe to refuel along the way.

 - Victory Trails offers 29km of shared trails that include walking tracks through this forested area just near the centre of town.
 Bring the dog, or the mountain bike, there is something for everyone here.

 - Meander along the Gympie City Heritage Walk that takes you through the City centre with references to our historic gold mining past.
 Signs along the way show you the past and tell you the story behind each location.